 7.2 Our web site may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-7.3 The General Data Protection Regulation gives you the right to access information held about you at any time and to view, modify, alter or withdraw it if required in permissible circumstances.
-Your right of access can be exercised in accordance with the GDPR by emailing email@example.com including:
+7.3 The Data Protection Act 2018, UK GDPR and GDPR give you the right to access information held about you at any time and to view, modify, alter or withdraw it if required in permissible circumstances.
+Your right of access can be exercised in accordance with the requirements by emailing email@example.com including:

 - The type of data subject request